 Crossroads at the World Economic Forum

-For nine years, every January has seen CGV UK members link with our counterparts from Crossroads HQ, Hong Kong, to bring an x-perience of global need to the World Economic Forum (WEF) in Davos, Switzerland.
+Since 2009, every January has seen CGV UK members link with our counterparts from Crossroads HQ, Hong Kong, to bring an x-perience of global need to the World Economic Forum (WEF) in Davos, Switzerland.

 Their focus has been on the refugee challenge as well as poverty.